Whether you’re a tourist or a local showing visitors around, check out these popular attractions and experience the best

 7. Get up close with the animal kingdom

 With eco-tourism on the rise, a visit to the Singapore Zoo is a must.
 There’s a reason why it’s the best rainforest zoo in the world, with its beautiful landscaped grounds and leading conservation programmes.
-Spend the day here before hopping over to the River Safari for a glimpse of the famous giant pandas amidst a maze of marine creatures, then it’s off for a nocturnal adventure at the Night Safari.
-For some aviary action, carve out another day on your itinerary to stop by Jurong Bird Park.
+Spend the day here before hopping over to River Wonders for a glimpse of the famous giant pandas amidst a maze of marine creatures, then it’s off for a nocturnal adventure at the Night Safari.
+For some aviary action, carve out another day on your itinerary to stop by Bird Paradise (opening in Q2 of 2023).

 Singapore Zoo, River Wonders, Night Safari and Bird Paradise, 80 Mandai Lake Road, Singapore 729826

 Shopaholics, welcome to your heaven.
 From high-end to high street, designer threads to discount finds, there’s something for everyone on Orchard Road.
 Check out malls like Plaza Singapura, Ion Orchard, Wheelock Place, Ngee Ann City and Orchard Central, then stop by boutiques like Design Orchard, Love, Bonito or In Good Company for local goodies.

 Orchard Road, various locations

 Keen to dive into the nightlife scene?
 Hit up nightclubs for a little midnight madness.
 Clarke Quay is the spot that never sleeps – making it the perfect destination to wind down after a long day.
 Meanwhile, the always-bustling Boat Quay is home to some of the city’s coolest watering holes.
 We also love Robertson Quay for its breezy, waterfront restaurants and chill bars.

 Boat Quay, Clarke Quay and Robertson Quay, various locations

 10. Visit the iconic Marina Bay Sands

 You can’t possibly miss this building as it towers spectacularly over, well, everything else.
 It’s a recognisable part of our Singapore cityscape and for good reason!
 Check out the curated boutiques, the fine dining establishments, the modern ArtScience Museum and the stunning views from here – whether you’re on top of the building or chilling down by the bay at sunset.
 We also love a good stroll around the Marina Bay waterfront, where you’ll find plenty of merrymakers clinking glasses at restaurants and bars in the area.

 Marina Bay Sands, 10 Bayfront Avenue, Singapore 018956